carbonplan/cdr-database/methods/projects.md

 Williamson et al. (2012) Ocean fertilization for geoengineering: A review of effectiveness, environmental impacts and emerging governance, Process Safety and Environmental Protection, [DOI](http://doi.org/10.1016/j.psep.2012.10.007)

 Winistorfer et al. (2005) Energy Consumption And Greenhouse Gas Emissions Related To The Use, Maintence, And Disposal Of A Residential Structure, Wood and Fiber Science

+Ximenes et al. (2017) The decay of engineered wood products and paper excavated from landfills in Australia, Waste Management, [DOI](https://doi.org/10.1016/j.wasman.2017.11.035)

 Yen & Lee (2011) Comparing aboveground carbon sequestration between moso bamboo (Phyllostachys heterocycla) and China fir (Cunninghamia lanceolata) forests based on the allometric model, Forest Ecology and Management, [DOI](https://doi.org/10.1016/j.foreco.2010.12.015)